about PARKINSON'S

 The most common ways that Parkinson’s can affect bladder control are:

-• Nocturia - needing to get up one or more times during the main sleep period to pass urine.
+- Nocturia - waking more than once during main sleep time to pass urine.

 Why do urgency and frequency occur?